DHTMLX/docs-spreadsheet/docs/svelte_integration.md

 npm config set @dhx:registry https://npm.dhtmlx.com
 npm i @dhx/trial-spreadsheet

-//yarn
+// yarn
 yarn config set @dhx:registry https://npm.dhtmlx.com
 yarn add @dhx/trial-spreadsheet
 ~~~

-To get Spreadsheet under the proprietary license, refer to the [Support Center](https://dhtmlx.com/docs/technical-support.shtml?_gl=1*18ffotg*_ga*MTA3MDMxMTAxNi4xNzAwNTcxNzU4*_ga_N87XPB4GSG*MTcwMTQzMjczMS4yOS4xLjE3MDE0MzI3OTUuNTYuMC4w&_ga=2.77564829.902258312.1701098802-1070311016.1700571758)!
+To get Spreadsheet under the proprietary license, refer to the [Support Center](https://dhtmlx.com/docs/technical-support.shtml)!

 ### Step 2.
 Component creation

 Now we should create a Svelte component, to add a Spreadsheet into the application.
-Let's create a new file in the **src/** directory and name it **Spreadsheet.svelte**.
+Let's create a new file in the ***src/*** directory and name it ***Spreadsheet.svelte***.

 #### Importing source files